dyte-io/realtimekit-ui/packages/core/README.md

 });
 ```

-You can now pass this object to most of the components, like so (with Vanilla JS, HTML):
+You can now pass this meeting instance to any of the components:

 ```html
 <!-- Load the component -->